 Making Tax Digital: 8 common myths busted

-Confused about Making Tax Digital?
-Don’t worry, we’re here to shed some light on the situation and separate fact from fiction.
+Confused about Making Tax Digital (MTD)?
+Don’t worry, we’re here to shed some light on the initiative and separate fact from fiction.

 Myth 1.
-Making Tax Digital has been postponed
+Making Tax Digital rules don’t apply to anyone yet

 Myth 2.
 Making Tax Digital is hugely unpopular

 Myth 3.
-A digital tax system will be far too technical for most people
+A digital tax system will be too technical for most people

 Myth 4.
 My spreadsheet is just as good as any digital tax software

 Myth 5.
-HMRC will provide free software that I can use
+HMRC will provide me with free software

 Myth 6.
 Making Tax Digital means I’ll need to keep extra records